Frequently Asked Questions

 If you’re reading this page, you may be thinking about starting counseling and you probably have a lot of questions.
-My goal is to be transparent and open about my services by answering any questions you may have about the therapeutic process from beginning to end.
-Below is a list of frequently asked questions I receive.
-Feel free to contact me with any other questions you may have regarding my services, policies, or what to expect from counseling.
+Our goal is to be as transparent and open about our services as possible by answering any questions you may have about the therapeutic process from beginning to end.
+Below is a list of frequently asked questions we receive.
+Feel free to contact us with any other questions you may have regarding our services, policies, or what to expect from counseling.

 1. Do you accept my insurance?

-I am an in-network provider for Anthem BCBS and Rocky Mountain Health Plans which means I can bill them directly for services.
-For all other insurances, I’m happy to provide you with monthly statements to submit for out-of-network reimbursement which is dependent on your benefits.
-I accept Visa, MasterCard, Discover, cash, and checks as forms of payment, including payment from Health Savings Accounts (HSA) and Flex Spending Accounts.
+We have providers in-network with Anthem BCBS, Cigna, and Rocky Mountain Health Plans which means we can bill them directly for services.
+For all other insurances, we’re happy to provide you with monthly statements to submit for out-of-network reimbursement which is dependent on your benefits.
+We accept Visa, MasterCard, Discover, cash, and checks as forms of payment, including payment from Health Savings Accounts (HSA) and Flex Spending Accounts.

 2. What does insurance cover?

 It depends on your individual policy and mental health coverage.
-I recommend calling the phone number on the back of your insurance card and asking what your plan will and will not cover, if you have a co-payment amount, if you have a deductible and whether it applies to mental health, and if there are any limits that apply (i.e. number of visits per year, etc.).
-You are responsible for paying any amount the insurance company doesn’t pay which is why it’s a good idea to find this information out up front.
+We recommend calling the “member” phone number on the back of your insurance card and asking what your plan will and will not cover, if you have a co-payment amount, if you have a deductible and whether it applies to mental health, and if there are any limits that apply (i.e. number of visits per year, etc.).
+You are responsible for paying any amount the insurance company doesn’t pay which is why it’s a good idea to find out this information in the beginning so there are no surprises.

 3. How is counseling different than talking to a friend or loved one?